DenisShi/GeneticExtremum/README.md

 # GeneticExtremum
-An extensible solution for finding the extremum of a function using a genetic algorithm with sample.
+An extensible solution for finding extremum of a function using a genetic algorithm with sample.